rlgnswk/Content-controllable-motion-infilling/Trials/readme.md

-Folder for archiving my trials for this project.
+Folder which save my trials for archiving goal of this project.
 You do not have to see this.